alex02/custom-fields-snapshots/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added tooltips with additional information for fields groups, post types, and user roles on the Export tab
+* Prevent selection of disabled items when selecting all items

 = 1.1.0 =
 * Added support for exporting user field data.
 * Restructured import/export processes to avoid naming conflicts.